Babalon921/AMT6004MX/README.md

 - Audio features extracted using [Essentia](https://essentia.upf.edu/) (tonal, rhythm, lowlevel, metadata)
 - Each track stored as a uniquely referenced JSON (e.g. `53a0bb05-3564-4e52-b28c-ffcc0369dcd8.json`)

-> **Note:** The dataset is not included in this repository.
-Download it from the Zenodo link above and point `DATA` in `preprocess.py` to your local directory.

 ---

 ## Pipeline